-Last month, the DRC sent a letter to U.S. Secretary of State Marco Rubio, stating that it would grant mining rights to U.S. companies for mine development and cooperate for strategic mineral stockpiling.
+Last month, the DRC sent a letter to U.S. Secretary of State Marco Rubio, stating that it would grant mining rights to U.S. companies for mineral development and cooperate for strategic mineral stockpiling.
 The condition is to receive military equipment support and training from the U.S.

 Originally, an American mining company called Freeport-McMoRan entered this region but sold its mines to China due to management difficulties.
 Currently, most large mines are operated by Chinese companies.
 The U.S. State Department stated that the DRC possesses key minerals needed for advanced technology and expressed willingness to cooperate in areas that align with the 'America First' policy.